goblinfactory/hotwire-queue/README.md

     }
 }
 ```
+---

-### SAMPLE-TEST.md
+### SAMPLE-TEST

 [This is a sample acceptance test showing the style of acceptance testing I used throughout the project.
 This sample code is the acceptance test I wrote for one part of the simple security layer I implemented for hotwire to prevent man in the middle replay requests.]
-(SAMPLE-TEST.md)